stephen94000/projet_long4/README.md

 # VeggieManager, an autonomous fruit checkout system based on Machine Learning !

-You will find Installation and Utilisation guides in this repository above.
+You will find Installation and Utilisation PDF Files in this repository above.